rossigee/provider-plausible/README.md

 ### 1. Create API Key Secret

-Create a Plausible API key with `sites:provision:*` scope in your Plausible dashboard, then create a Kubernetes secret:
+Create a Plausible API key with comprehensive scopes in your Plausible dashboard, then create a Kubernetes secret:

 ```bash
 kubectl create secret generic plausible-credentials \